Alan Warner (novelist): Adaptations of his work

-Recurring themes and motifs
+Recurring motifs and influences

-Alan Warner's novels are mostly set in "The Port", a place bearing some resemblance to Oban.
-He is known to appreciate 1970s Krautrock band Can; two of his books feature dedications to former band members (Morvern Callar to Holger Czukay and The Man Who Walks to Michael Karoli), and Warner has published a book about their album Tago Mago.
+Multiple of Warner's novels are set in "The Port", a fictionalized version of Oban.
+He is known to appreciate the 1970s Krautrock band Can; Three of his books feature dedications to former band members (Morvern Callar to Holger Czukay,The Man Who Walks to Michael Karoli and Kitchenly 434 to Irmin Schmidt).
+Finally in 2015 Bloomsbury Publishing published a 33⅓ book written by Warner on Can's 1971 album Tago Mago.
+In 2021 Warner shared that he was selected by Schmidt and Mute Records to listen to 120 hours of live performances and help select the best ones to be released as live albums.
+As of November 2024 the series has reached six releases of recordings of different live shows played from 1973 to 1977.